Berkeley-CS61B/website-fa23/materials/proj/proj3/index.md

 invalid replay strings, i.e. you can assume that every replay string provided by the autograder starts with either `N#S` or `L`, where `#` represents the user entered seed.

-The return value of the `interactWithInputString` method should not depend on whether the input string ends with `:Q` or not.
+The return value of the `getWorldFromInput` method should not depend on whether the input string ends with `:Q` or not.
 The only difference is whether the world state is saved or not as a side effect of the method.

 ## Ambition Score

-1440 points of your project score will be based on features of your choosing, which we call your "ambition score".
+28 points of your project score will be based on features of your choosing, which we call your "ambition score".
 The big idea is that beyond the base requirements of this project, we want you to try to polish your product a bit more and add some cool features.
-Below is a list of features worth either 1080 points (primary feature) or 360 points (secondary feature).
+Below is a list of features worth either 21 points (primary feature) or 7 points (secondary feature).
 From these two categories, you are required to implement at least one primary feature in order to get full credit (not implementing a secondary feature is okay).
-This "ambition" category is only worth 1440 points.
+This "ambition" category is only worth 28 points.
-If you do, e.g., 1800 points worth, you do not get extra credit.
+If you do, e.g., 35 points worth, you do not get extra credit.
 However, feel free to add as many features as you'd like if you have the time and inclination.

 **Your project must still meet the basic requirements described above!** For example, if you allow the user to use mouse